-PetGuard dog food earns the Advisor’s mid-tier rating of 3 stars.
+PetGuard Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

-The PetGuard product line includes three dry dog foods, two claimed to meet AAFCO nutrient profiles for all life stages and one for adult maintenance (Vegetarian).
+The PetGuard product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

-PetGuard Organic LifePath Dog Food was selected to represent the others in the line for this review.
+PetGuard Organic LifePath was selected to represent both products in the line for this review.

 PetGuard Organic LifePath